pjeby/mockdown/README.md

 ### Using Languages Besides Javascript

 Currently, multi-language support is still experimental.
 Most JS transpilers expect to be producing an entire module at a time, rather than a collection of code fragments to be run REPL-style.
-So although it "works", you may run into language-specific compilation issues, which may be compounded by the fact that you will only see the original source in error messages, not the compiled source.
-(There should probably be an option for that!)
+So although it "works", you may run into language-specific compilation issues, and may need to use the `showCompiled` option to display compiled source in error messages so you can see what's really going on.

 (Also, note that although mockdown includes engines for Babel and CoffeeScript, it does not declare dependencies on them, as by design it should use *your* installation of the relevant compiler modules.
 That way, it will always be in sync with your project's version of the associated compiler.)

+## Changelog

+##### New in 0.3.0

+* The [`waitForOutput`](#waitforoutput) option lets you match console output to end an asynchronous test, without needing to call `wait()` in the test itself.
+See the section above on [asynchronous tests](#asynchronous-tests) for an example.

 ## Open Issues/TODO